503 Kingston Rd: History

 Two streetcar routes, 503 Kingston Rd and 502 Downtowner, serve Kingston Road.
 Route 502 Downtowner was originally named "Kingston Rd" while 503 Kingston Rd was originally named "Kingston Rd Tripper".
 The Kingston Rd route (today's 502 Downtowner) ran from the McCaul Loop to the Birchmount Loop until 1954 when it was cut back to the Bingham Loop.
 By 1968, the rush-hour route Kingston Rd Tripper (today's 503 Kingston Rd) was appearing in TTC Ride Guides.
 "Tripper" here means a rush-hour variant of a base route which in this case was the Kingston Rd route (today's 502 Downtowner).

 In 1973, the Kingston Rd route was renamed to "Downtowner" (today's 502 Downtowner) with a route extension to Bathurst station that was revoked in 1984.
 Also in 1973, with the renaming of "Kingston Rd" to "Downtowner", the Kingston Rd Tripper became simply "Kingston Rd" and ultimately the 503 Kingston Rd.

-Until December 29, 2015, the 503 Kingston Rd route operated with streetcars from Bingham Loop (Victoria Park and Kingston Road) to York Street (via King, Church and Wellington Streets), after which temporary replacement bus service served the route also from Bingham Loop to York Street.
-Starting June 19, 2017, streetcars resumed operating on the route but to Spadina Avenue (Charlotte Loop) instead of York Street as the western terminal.
+From June 19, 2017, to October 6, 2024, streetcars on route 503 terminated at Spadina Avenue (Charlotte Loop) as the western terminal instead of York Street due to construction on Wellington Street.
+However, when there was temporary bus substitution, 503 replacement buses would operate only to York Street.

-From July 31, 2017, until February 16, 2018, buses replaced streetcars on the 503 Kingston Rd route due to a shortage of streetcars resulting from the late delivery of the new Bombardier Flexity Outlook streetcars.
-The buses operated from Bingham Loop to York Street.
+From July 31, 2017, to February 16, 2018, buses replaced streetcars on the 503 Kingston Rd route due to a shortage of streetcars resulting from the late delivery of the Bombardier Flexity Outlook streetcars and the declining reliability of the older CLRV fleet.

-On February 20, 2018, streetcars returned to route 503 Kingston Rd running from Bingham Loop to Spadina Avenue.
+On February 20, 2018, streetcars returned to route 503 Kingston Rd.
 However, the roles of routes 502 Downtowner and 503 Kingston Rd were reversed.
-Prior to that date, route 502 provided base workday service supplemented by route 503 in the rush hours.
-Since that date, route 503 provides base service while route 502 provides rush-hour-only service.
-These changes were to support the King Street Pilot Project which resulted in increased ridership along downtown King Street.
-However, effective September 2, 2018, these changes were reversed, but 503 Kingston Rd continued to operate with streetcar service west to Spadina Avenue.

-On January 7, 2019, the 503 route returned to shuttle bus operation to accommodate construction along Wellington Street.
-Buses used York street as the western terminal.
-Effective September 3, 2019, the 502 Downtowner service was suspended and replaced with the 503 Kingston Rd service to accommodate some construction projects.
-Route 503 service was upgraded to operating weekdays excluding evenings instead of just during rush hours.
+Until that date, route 502 provided base workday service supplemented by route 503 in the rush hours.
+Since that date, route 503 provided base service while route 502 provided rush-hour-only service.
+These changes were originally to support the King Street Pilot Project, which resulted in increased ridership along downtown King Street.
+However, effective September 2, these changes were reversed, with 503 Kingston Rd operating only in the rush hours.
+A second reversal occurred on September 3, 2019, when the 502 Downtowner service was suspended to accommodate some construction projects and replaced with the 503 Kingston Rd service, which operated weekdays excluding evenings instead of just during rush hours.
 The construction projects ended in November 2019; however, the consolidation of Kingston Road service into 503 Kingston Rd remained in effect.